Nearly Minimax Discrete Distribution Estimation in Kullback-Leibler Divergence with High Probability: Lower Bounds

 where the infimum is over all possible hypothesis tests $\Psi : \domain^n \to \{1,\ldots,M\}$.
 Then

-\end{restatable} In our context the sample space is $\domain = [K]$ and the conclusion of the lemma gives a lower bound on the minimax rate of $r_n^*(\delta) \geq s_n$.
+where the infimum is over all estimators based on $n$ observations. \end{restatable} In our context the sample space is $\domain = [K]$ and the conclusion of the lemma gives a lower bound on the minimax rate of $r_n^*(\delta) \geq s_n$.
 So what is the best lower bound we can hope for using Lemma~\ref{lem:TsybakovReduction_for_KL} if we apply it to the distributions in \eqref{eqn:hard_dists}?
 Since